 Ms. Wiens wanted a house that was constructed indoors, under controlled conditions.

-“There would never be in an unexpected rainstorm that just soaked everything,” Ms. Wiens said.
+“There would never be an unexpected rainstorm that just soaked everything,” Ms. Wiens said.
 “And having watched my neighbourhood over the years, I just thought, there are alternatives.
 You don’t have to be the lucky one that has the two weeks of good weather.”

 Most new homes are built stick by stick, brick by brick, by a construction crew on-site, but a growing number of Canadians are buying homes right off the factory floor to be assembled on the lot within days.